Celebrating 100 Years of Missouri State Parks

 By 1932, Missouri had a total of 18 state parks.
-Missourians showed their endorsements of the state park system not only through the rising attendance figures, but also through donation of Roaring River, Van Meter and Washington state parks.
+Missourians showed their endorsements of the state park system through donations of Roaring River, Van Meter and Washington state parks.

 Civilian Conservation Corps

-The rapidly expanding state park system soon was faced with a critical shortage of funds.
+The rapidly expanding state park system was soon faced with a critical shortage of funds.
 To address this need, drafters of the 1945 state constitution included a provision establishing a mill tax, earmarking a portion for state parks.
 This special provision was approved by voters when they approved the new constitution.
-Then, in 1960, Missouri voters extended this constitutional provision by a two-to-one majority during a special vote on the mill tax.
-This special tax for state parks was in effect for 27 years and expired in 1972.
-When the tax expired in 1972, state park officials implemented a user fee program.
-These fees were collected for the first few months of 1973; however, due to public opposition the user fee was dropped.
+In 1960, Missouri voters extended this constitutional provision by a two-to-one majority during a special vote on the mill tax.
+This special tax for state parks expired in 1972.

 Missouri Department of Natural Resources

-As Missouri entered the 1980s, the state’s economy declined as the entire nation experienced a recession.
+As Missouri entered the 1980s, the state’s economy declined.
 This recession led to reduced state revenues and mandatory cuts in the budget for the state park system.
 At this same time, federal revenue sharing and Land and Water Conservation Funds also were being greatly reduced.
-In response to this financial crisis, state park officials again proposed the user fee program.
-Again the idea was dropped because of legislative opposition.
-The funding shortage remained but in 1982, Missouri voters approved a $600 million statewide bond issue that included $55 million for major renovation and construction projects in state parks.
-It was the largest single building program initiated in Missouri state parks since the earlier work of the Civilian Conservation Corps.
+In 1982, Missouri voters approved a $600 million statewide bond issue that included $55 million for major renovation and construction projects in state parks.

 In 1984, Missouri voters again showed their support by approving a sales tax to be used for state parks and soil and water conservation efforts in Missouri.
 Funds from the one-tenth-of-one-percent sales tax are divided equally between the two programs, both of which are administered by the Missouri Department of Natural Resources.
-This tax was renewed in 1988 and again in 1996.
+In 1988, 1996 and 2006, the tax was renewed by more than two-thirds majority of Missouri voters.

 With a secure funding base, extensive repair and renovation of the park system can occur as well as the completion of development at newly acquired park areas.
-Historic structures are being restored, new visitor centers and interpretative exhibits constructed and improved public services provided.
+Historic structures are being restored, new recreational opportunities added and interpretative exhibits constructed and improved public services provided.